-My First Day of Elbrus trip: from Moscow to Baksan Valley
+My First Day of Elbrus climb: from Moscow to Baksan Valley

 The night before our flight to Min Vody was pretty terrible.
 There were four of us heading for the Elbrus climb, Ted, a researcher from Philadelphia, George, Freddie and me.
 We had little if any sleep because of the summer heat, smog and noise Moscow was being tortured with.
 Anyway, we woke up early.
 The prospect of walking for 15 minutes in order to get to some food made me give up on the idea of having a breakfast.